apify/apify-docs/sources/academy/webscraping/api_scraping/general_api_scraping/handling_pagination.md

 ## Page-number pagination {#page-number}

-The most common and rudimentary form of pagination is by simply having page numbers, which can be compared to paginating through a typical e-commerce website.
+The most common and rudimentary form of pagination is simply having page numbers, which can be compared to paginating through a typical e-commerce website.

 ![Amazon pagination](https://apify-docs.s3.amazonaws.com/master/docs/assets/tutorials/images/pagination.jpg)